 If you want to run Docker as non-root user in Linux, refer the following guide:

-Install Docker Compose in Ubuntu
+Install Docker Compose In Ubuntu

 Docker Compose is a tool that can be used to define and run multi-container Docker applications.
 With Compose, you use a Compose file to configure your application’s services.
 Then, using a single command, you can create and start all the services from your configuration.